ctysyh/EDSOS/0-Foundations/0.1-Arbor-Strux/Arxil Language Specification.md

 ### 5.3 Structured Sharing with `ance`: The CTRN Pattern

-The `ance` field category is central to TSL’s approach to safe, zero-copy data sharing.
+The `ance` field category is central to Arxil’s approach to safe, zero-copy data sharing.
 Unlike pointers or global variables, `ance` fields declare *intent* without assuming implementation—they are promises to be fulfilled later via structural operations.

 A canonical pattern is the **Cross Tree-Stacked Reference Node (CTRN)**: